Dhaka

 Dhaka (/ˈdɑːkə/ DAH-kə or /ˈdækə/ DAK-ə; ঢাকা, /bn/), formerly spelled as Dacca, is the capital and largest city of Bangladesh.
-It is one of the largest and most densely populated cities in the world, with a density of about 34,000 residents per square kilometer and a total area of approximately 300 square kilometers.
-Dhaka is a megacity, and has a population of 10.2 million as of 2024, and a population of over 23.9 million in Dhaka Metropolitan Area.
-It is widely considered to be the most densely populated built-up urban area in the world.
+With an estimated population of 36.6 million, Dhaka is the second largest city by population in the world, and is widely considered to be the most densely populated built-up urban area in the world.
 Dhaka is an important cultural, economic, and scientific hub of Eastern South Asia.
 Dhaka ranks fourth in South Asia and 55th in the world in terms of GDP.
 Lying on the Ganges Delta, it is bounded by the Buriganga, Turag, Dhaleshwari and Shitalakshya rivers.
 It is also the largest Bengali-speaking city in the world.

 The area of Dhaka has been inhabited since the first millennium.
 An early modern city developed from the 17th century as a provincial capital and commercial centre of the Mughal Empire.
 Dhaka was the capital of a proto-industrialized Mughal Bengal for 75 years (1608–39 and 1660–1704).
 It was the hub of the muslin trade in Bengal and one of the most prosperous cities in the world.
 The Mughal city was named Jahangirnagar (The City of Jahangir) in honour of the erstwhile ruling emperor Jahangir.
 The city's wealthy Mughal elite included princes and the sons of Mughal emperors.
 The pre-colonial city's glory peaked in the 17th and 18th centuries, when it was home to merchants from across Eurasia.
 The Port of Dhaka was a major trading hub for both riverine and maritime commerce.
 The Mughals decorated the city with well-laid gardens, tombs, mosques, palaces, and forts.
 The city was once called the Venice of the East.